Cambridge Healthtech’s Inaugural

 Mark Hughes, MBA, Vice President, Enterprise Analysis Corporation

-- Opportunities and strategies for implantation across different markets including hospital, clinic, resource-limited setting, pharmacy, home
+- Opportunities and strategies for implementation across different markets including hospital, clinic, resource-limited setting, pharmacy, home

 - Determining the how, when, and why of point-of-care in the market